tahe-ahmed/mern-todo/planning.md

   -  DB and server connection
   - User, Todo DB models
   - Post routers for login, register, addToDoItem .
-  - Get router for toDoGetAllItems.
+  - Get router to get allToDoItems.
-  - Pitch router for editToDo.
+  - Pitch router for editToDos.

 The below diagram shows the big picture of the app and how the app different parts communicate with each other .
 Also, it points out the technologies I am planning to use in each part .